Gundulf of Rochester founded Rochester Cathedral.

 William’s half-brother, was sent North to deal with the rebels.

 , on a campaign against the Scots.
-He succeeded in raiding as far north as Lothian.
-On his return to London he built a castle at Newcastle.
+Curthose succeeded in raiding as far north as Lothian.
+On his return to London he built a castle on the River Tyne (Newcastle).

 1081 (late May)

 William I spent Whitsun at Winchester.
-During this period he refused to pay fealty to the Pope.
+During this period he refused to pay fealty to Pope Gregory VII.